raahimfareed/.dotfiles/README.md

 - GNU Stow
 - Git

-To install these prerequisites in Arch (btw) which my daily driver
+To install these prerequisites in Arch (btw) which is my daily driver
 ```
 $ sudo pacman -S stow git
 ```